libklein/pdptw-python/README.md

 ### Starting solution

+We generate a starting solution by inserting requests into an initially empty solution in random order.

 ## Implementation

 We only mention major assumptions here and refer to the documented source code for further details.